Aveiro11/Adib.github.io/_pages/about.md

 👨🏻‍🎓 I'm currently pursuing Master's Degree in Language Technology at the University of Gothenburg.
-I'm a B.Sc graduate in Computer Science & Engineering from International Islamic University Chittagong.
+I'm a B.Sc graduate in Computer Science & Engineering.

 🔬 My research interests are in Natural Language Processing, Big Data Analysis and Language Modalities and Semi-Supervised Learning!